Aliases for INS Gene

 GeneCards Summary for INS Gene

 INS (Insulin) is a Protein Coding gene.
-Diseases associated with INS include diabetes mellitus, insulin-dependent, 2 and diabetes mellitus, permanent neonatal.
-Among its related pathways are Signaling by GPCR and Metabolism.
+Diseases associated with INS include Diabetes Mellitus, Permanent Neonatal and Maturity-Onset Diabetes Of The Young, Type 10.
+Among its related pathways are p70S6K Signaling and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include identical protein binding and protease binding.
 An important paralog of this gene is INS-IGF2.

 UniProtKB/Swiss-Prot for INS Gene